4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 3. The Golden Hour Silhouette

-The Setup: 30 minutes before sunset.
-Position subject between camera and setting sun.
-Pull red smoke bomb behind subject.
+The Setup: About 30 minutes before sunset.
+Position the subject between the camera and the setting sun, then pull a red smoke bomb behind her.

-The Pose: Silhouette with both hands on bump, slightly turned to show the profile.
+The Pose: Silhouette with both hands on the bump, turned slightly to show the profile.

 Why It Works: Backlit silhouettes are inherently emotional.
-Red smoke backlighting a maternity silhouette at golden hour is one of the most striking images in this genre.
+Red smoke backlighting a maternity silhouette at golden hour is one of the most striking images in the genre.

 Settings: f/5.6, 1/250s, ISO 100.
 Expose for the sky.